sheetbase/docs_v1/building/build-frontend.md

 sheetbase frontend build
 ```

-Optional, pre-render the app, may need more setup below.
+Optional, pre-render the app, may need Chrome path setup below.

 ```sh
 sheetbase frontend prerender
 ```

-## The `build` command

 You can also run all the command above with one command.